 What You Can Expect From my Feedback:

-Firstly, I will read your manuscript multiple times over several days, allowing your story to objectively simmer.
+Firstly, I will read your manuscript multiple times, allowing your story to objectively simmer.
 The time stamps in my comments often illustrate this contemplative and dedicated time.
-In addition to embedding comments, I will provide in-depth feedback and suggestions in the margins of your manuscript using track changes.
-I will also prepare a one-to-three-page editorial letter that provides global thoughts about your story, potential mentor texts or comparable titles, and observations about any publishing trends that might relate to your story.
-Some specific craft elements I might comment on include: structure, voice, word choice, narrative arc, scope and story angle, dialogue, pacing, setting, and story concept.
+I will provide in-depth feedback by way track changes as well as a one-to-five-page editorial letter that provides global thoughts about your story, potential mentor texts or comparable titles, and observations about any publishing trends that might relate to your story.
+Some specific craft elements I comment on include: structure, voice, word choice, narrative arc, scope and story angle, dialogue, theme, pacing, setting, and story concept.

 *30-minute Skype or telephone call included with every critique!